bishworup11/Social-media-react-app/README.md

 ## Project Overview

-This project is a social media application built with React, enabling users to create and manage posts, interact with others through comments and replies, and explore various features related to liking and privacy settings.
-The application aims to provide a seamless user experience for sharing content, communicating, and managing privacy preferences.
+This project is a social media application built with React, enabling users to create and manage posts, interact with others through comments and replies, and explore various features related to liking , who likes and like comments count.
 In this project, I began with a pre-designed HTML and CSS layout.
 I broke the design into smaller components and converted each one into React components while adding functionality.
 For the database, I used a local setup to store user information, the current user, and posts

 Access the live application here: [Live Link Here](https://social-media-react-app-eight.vercel.app).